-We all want to have our content ranked first on Google and other search engines as Bing/Yahoo as well.
+We all want to have our content ranked first on Google and other search engines such as Bing/Yahoo as well.

 But how can we do that?

 How do we “convince” google that our post (or article) is worth being on the first page?
-With millions of websites, blogs, articles on the internet; Is it still possible to rank first on google?
+With millions of websites, blogs, and articles on the internet; Is it still possible to rank first on google?

 The answer is: Yes, it is.

 There are seven simple steps to obey.
 In this article, we won’t go through all 7 though.